 When my long-term lesbian relationship came to an end in 2022, one of the first things I did was re-download Hinge and change my settings to include men.
-Disrupting the algorithm — which had mostly seen me swiping through women and non-binary people throughout the years — the app threw a whole mix of boys my way.
+Disrupting the algorithm – which had mostly seen me swiping through women and non-binary people throughout the years – the app threw a whole mix of boys my way.
 For someone whose last experience of dating men involved trying to set up a throuple date with two bi guys in a long-term open relationship, it was a bit of a culture shock.
-So many messages, so many well-meaning straight boys whose approach to relationships was so different from my own.
+So many messages, so many well-meaning straight boys whose approach to relationships is so different from my own.

 Now, despite resuming my search, on and off over a months-long process of trial and error, I’ve only swiped right on a measly two male contenders.
 And while I haven’t quite mustered the enthusiasm to meet up with them, I have seriously considered it.
 This is a major development for me and goes against many years of brushing off my occasional attraction to straight men, often on the grounds that I don’t want a dynamic that feels even slightly like stereotypical heterosexuality.
-With time, I’m realizing my old attitudes are more than likely a result of my own internalized biphobia: a fear that if I engage with cis-het men on any level, it invalidates my queer identity.
-Ultimately, this type of thinking isn't productive and leads to tarnishing all cis-het men with the same brush.
+With time, I’m realising my old attitudes are more than likely a result of my own internalised biphobia: a fear that if I engage with cis-het men on any level, it invalidates my queer identity.
+Ultimately this type of thinking isn't productive and leads to tarnishing all cis-het men with the same brush.

-If there’s one thing I’ve learned, it’s that heterosexuality in its most mainstream format isn’t just about who you’re dating — it’s a lifestyle.
+If there’s one thing I’ve learned, it’s that heterosexuality in its most mainstream format isn’t just about who you’re dating – it’s a lifestyle.
 Weirdly, my most recent failed queer relationship taught me this.
-I had felt stuck, resentful, and bursting with unmet needs, and I realized that my complaints were often the exact same as those I had heard from straight women in dissatisfying long-term relationships.
+I had felt stuck, resentful and bursting with unmet needs, and I realised that my complaints were often the exact same as those I had heard from straight women in dissatisfying long-term relationships.
 It was affirming, actually.
 It was the first time in a life filled with queer dating and poly sagas that my struggles with a partner could be listened to and understood by people outside niche queer circles.

 The heterosexuality discourse is at its peak, so much so that it's been picked up and dissected by journalists like Moya Lothian-McLean in The Guardian and Eloise Hendy in The Independent.
 Both of these writers essentially argue that performatively despairing about heterosexuality calcifies rather than challenges the uneven power dynamics at play between men and women in relationships, and assumes that cis-het men are incapable of change.

-Despite it all, I’m pretty confident — and even slightly excited — about opening up the door to dating hetero men.
-My New Year’s resolution this year was, simply, to have more fun.
+Despite it all, I’m pretty confident – and even slightly excited – about opening up the door to dating hetero men.
+My New Year’s Resolution this year was, simply, to have more fun.
 The way to do that in my love life?
 To put any thoughts of a serious relationship on hold.
-This means no more U-Hauling, no more trauma-bonding, and no more efforts to repair a relationship that no one wants to save but me.
+This means no more U-Hauling, no more trauma-bonding, no more efforts to repair a relationship that no one wants to save but me.

 I can say all this because, ironically, my interactions with straight men will never be heterosexual culture.
 My feelings for these boys, as I make clear to them, just don’t run that deep.
 My great romantic dreams will always be with women and queer people.
-That means that the heartbreak, the pain, and all the times I cling to a failing relationship out of love will be reserved for these people, too.
+That means that the heartbreak, the pain and all the times I cling onto a failing relationship out of love will be reserved for these people, too.

 So while I wait to be ready again for my next big love, I’m happy to pass the time with a straight boy who’ll take me for a craft beer and hold my hand.
-No plans for the future, no delusions of any great connection; just warmth, comfort, and a little bit of joy in my life.
-Maybe it’s about realizing that, regardless of your orientation, there are some people who just aren’t meant for you long-term — but you can enjoy the ride while it lasts.
+No plans for the future, no delusions of any great connection; just warmth, comfort and a little bit of joy in my life.
+Maybe it’s about realising that, regardless of your orientation, there are some people who just aren’t meant for you long-term – but you can enjoy the ride while it lasts.